dli-training/dli-training.github.io/_sessions/2025/en/1-databases.md

 slides:
 youtube_link:
 ---
-This session introduces three comparative research databases: the Employment Standards Database (ESD), the Comparative Perspectives on Precarious Employment Database (CPD), and the Gender and Work Database (GWD).
+This session introduces three comparative research databases: the Employment Standards Database (ESD), the Comparative Perspectives on Precarious Employment Database (CPD), and the Gender and Work Database (GWD). <!--more-->

 Each database harmonizes information from national and cross-national surveys, and is supported by a library, thesaurus, harmonized codebook and instructional/demonstration modules.